AyushRaghuwanshi/CVND---Image-Captioning-Project/README.md

 ## Project Overview

 In this project, we will create a neural network architecture to automatically generate captions from images.<br>
-After using the Microsoft Common Objects in COntext (MS COCO) dataset to train your network, we will test your network on novel images!
+After using the Microsoft Common Objects in COntext (MS COCO) dataset to train our network, we will test our network on novel images!

 ## Image Captioning Model
 ![](/images/image-captioning.png)